 Here is another example of the smart, creative thinking that went into The Twelve‘s redesign.
 Upstairs is the hotel’s famed restaurant, West.
 This restaurant features a section with booths that look like this, below.
 As you can see, they are both beautiful, and offer that blessed privacy that I so need when I want to gossip about something in my uncontrollably loud voice over good food.

 But check this out: If you see the whole section these booths are in, the design genius becomes evident.
 Each of these chairs can rotate ninety degrees to create one long table in a semi-private room!
+Another feature that gets this spot onto my list of best fun hotels around the world I’ve been to.

 Let us now discuss the food, as that’s a major element that brings The Twelve fame.
 The Pins restaurant, adapted from the 1800s establishment on the same site known as The Twelve Pins, recently won “Best Gastropub in Ireland” by the Restaurants Association of Ireland Oscars, and Colin and I would second that award.
 The restaurant has succeeded in its lofty aim of being popular with both locals and tourists like us, which gave it a homey, soulful feel.